arikaufman/algorithmicTrading/README.md

 At first, I tried incrementally deducing Pearson's Coefficients for different pairs of securities as shown in the ```DataPreProcessing.py``` file.
 This would yield results like the following:
 ![Figure_1](assets/Figure_1.png)
+Looks great right!
+Pearson Coefficient hovering around 0.95 is very correlated.
 When this was inserted into my model, however, I was obtaining strange results, and the correlated stocks were not always mean reverting.
 I did a bit more reading and found that I should be using cointegration to deduce my security pairs.

 Correlation shows the linear association between two random variables, or bivariate data.
 In contrast, two sets of variables are cointegrated, if a linear combination of those variables has a lower order of integration.
 The word "integration" refers to the integrated time series or order d, denoted by I(d).
 Now, price, rate, yield data can all be assumed as I(1), while returns, can be assumed as I(0) series.
 An I(0) series is referred to as stationary, which implied that the meanm and variance of the time series are finite and do not change with time.
 Thus, to solve for co-integration, we say: